ChrisAkridge/Supermarket/Documentation/Functional Spec.md

 After enough promotions, the character becomes a deity of retail.
 The most powerful upgrades are available here.
 Upon the next promotion, the game ends once more, and the user receives another certificate, the save code for the game, a reset button, and a continue button.
 The continue button warns that there are no further upgrades available at this time and that the user has truly completed the game.

 ### Tracks
 A track is a sort of minigame that is unlocked when the user reaches a certain amount of revenue-earned-all-time.
+Story-wise, tracks are comparable to company-prescribed learning courses that new employees usually take.
+Tracks appear as a small window on the right side of the screen (or another submenu on mobile) and are typically made of a currency, purchasable items that increase this currency and whose cost goes up per level, upgrades that boost the amount of currency generated, and achievements that are unlocked when the user passes a certain milestone.
+Sprinkled in the tracks are also fun facts about the thing the track is about.

+Some track ideas include Aquaculture, Spill Safety, MSDSes, Selling Techniques, Profit and Shrink, Proper Disposal, etc. Try _not_ to integrate proprietary information in these tracks.
+Some tracks are only available when certain other businesses are purchased; i.e. buying Distributors might add a CDL course.

+Finishing a track is done by achieving all the achievements.
+Doing so unlocks a powerful boosts to satisfaction, employee boosts, prices, etc. The user can have multiple tracks in play at once, and can replay tracks, although the boost can only be claimed once.
+Playing a track again also applies the full VIP boost to the track's earning rate.